-Amyotrophic lateral sclerosis, or ALS, is a nervous system disease that weakens muscles and impacts physical function.
-There are believed to be fewer than 20,000 Americans living with the disease at any given time.
+Amyotrophic lateral sclerosis — commonly known as ALS — is a nervous system disease that weakens muscles and impacts physical function.
+There are believed to be fewer than 20,000 Americans living with the disease at any given time, according to The ALS Association.
 Muscles atrophy as they lose nourishment, and there is no cure to halt or reverse the disease’s effects.

 Lou Gehrig debuted in professional baseball June 5, 1923 at 19-years-old for the New York Yankees.
 By his fifth season, Gehrig had become a full-time starter, led the league with 173 RBIs and was named the American League MVP, his first of two Most Valuable Player honors.
 Gehrig led the league in runs scored four times, RBIs five times, home runs three times, times on base six times, and won six World Series titles during his 17-year career with the Yankees.